-Vermont and New England is home to many talented writers representing diverse genres, from national Poets Laureate and Pulitzer Prize winners to emerging young writers and those who have found their compelling voice at midlife.
-Bookstock encourages appreciation for good writing and other artistic endeavors by introducing visitors of all ages to writers, musicians and artists in intimate settings in and around the historic Village Green in Woodstock, VT.
+Vermont is home to many talented writers representing diverse genres, from national Poets Laureate and Pulitzer Prize winners to emerging writers.
+Bookstock encourages appreciation for good writing and storytelling by introducing members of our community and visitors to our village to writers, musicians and artists in intimate settings in and around the historic Village Green in Woodstock, VT.

 Founded in 2009, Bookstock has been a beacon of literary life and a source of fun and enrichment in New England.
 And from the first, it was the inspiration and labor of love of a handful of volunteers representing organizations throughout the Woodstock community.